-Immune Cells as Model Cell Types for Molecular & Cell Biology.
+Immune Cells to Discover Principles in Molecular & Cell Biology.
 The immune system consists of an elaborate orchestration of various cell types specialized for different molecular processes.
 Due to the spectrum of these specializations, immune cells represent an intriguing cellular model to identify general molecular and cell biological principles.
 We employ immune cells to unravel the basic mechanisms and principles of cell motility such as during cell migration, macropinocytosis and leukocyte trafficking.
 Our lab interdisciplinary combines advanced live-cell microscopy, genetic-engineering (e.g. CRISPR), custom-made micro-environments (e.g. microfluidics, 3D collagen matrices) and unbiased system-wide approaches.
-Thereby we aim to identify fundamental molecular principles of immune cell motion and their misregulation in disease.
+Thereby we aim to identify fundamental molecular principles and their misregulation in disease.

 Cellular Navigation during Immune Cell Migration.
 Leukocytes are very fast moving cells.
 On their journey, these migratory cells have to find their way through crowded three-dimensional mazes.
 Whereas certain cell types such as mesenchymal cells proteolytically digest the environment on their path, leukocytes typically migrate without digesting or remodelling their environment (given the cumulative distance of all leukocytes in the human body of more than 100,000 km per hour, they otherwise would perforate the body with more than two million kilometers of tunnels per day).
 To discover how these extremely fast cells navigate through the dense meshwork of interstitial connective tissue fibers without harming other cells, we built obstacle course for leukocytes in reconstituted environments.
 Thereby, we identified that leukocytes use their nucleus as a ruler to probe their surroundings for the largest pores—and thereby find the path of least resistance.